Cherreads

 "Oh, sure, that's why you're out here freezing."

-Her tease came quick, laced with that energy that always pulled people in, defusing the awkward gap between us.
+Her tease came quick, laced with that energy that always pulled people in, closing the awkward gap between us.

 "Want in?
 After that dice game yesterday, I'm hooked.
-But come on, Jin—admit it.
+But come on, Eiji—admit it.
 You stuck around."

-he leaned in, eyes playful, her voice dropping to that old conspiratorial tone from our kid days.
+She leaned in, eyes playful, voice dropping to that old conspiratorial tone from our kid days.

-"Like back when we'd trade riddles till dark.
+"Like back when we'd solve nonsense mysteries we'd heard around the neighborhood till dark.
 You always acted like it was no big deal, but you never left first."

 "The club is decent.
 Enough to make me somewhat interested.
 I'm curious to see how it plays out."